 In addition to the direct financial savings set out above and described below, an extremely important element of any new council, would be the gain in efficiency and capacity that would be released.
 Particularly at Senior Leadership Team level, serving two authorities generates a considerable level of diseconomy, especially in attending committee meetings, briefing members, report writing, etc. In these areas, a new council would create a high-level of efficiency savings that, whilst not immediately cashable, would create "headspace" for management and increased effectiveness.
-This is prudently anticipated to generate a 20% efficiency gain for Senior Leadership Team, and a 10% efficiency gain for other Extended Leadership Team corporate managers.
-In financial terms this is equivalent to around £400k per annum.
+This is prudently anticipated to generate a 20% efficiency gain for Senior Leadership Team (SLT), and a 10% efficiency gain for other Extended Leadership Team (ELT) eCorporate mManagers.
+In financial terms this is equivalent to around £400k per annum (approximately £210k at SLT and £190k at ELT.